 Tapping the AI hot key once opens up Google Assistant, just like normal.
 But if you tap and hold the key, the phone will start listening for a command right away, without requiring an “Okay Google”.
 It’s a kind of push-to-talk function for Google Assistant, and we think it’s pretty neat.
 The phone also comes with a few device-specific Assistant integrations.
 You can, for instance, ask it to “Take a photo with low-light mode.”

 The AI button on the G7 ThinQ cannot be remapped out of the box, but LG said it may reconsider if it gets strong feedback from customers.
-Hit the comments below.
+Alternatively, you can turn the Google Assistant button off in Settings.

 The AI button on the G7 ThinQ cannot be remapped, but LG said it may reconsider